-Photograph likely taken from Robinson Street side of Lake Eola catching fountain in the far left with the Orlando skyline in the background.
+ABOVE: Photograph taken from Eola Drive entrance to Lake Eola Park catching fountain in the far left with the Orlando skyline in the background.
 Buildings identifiable are the Greek Orthodox Church and Orlando Memorial High School / Memorial Middle School on Rosalind.

 The Bell Telephone Company tower can be seen on their building located at the corner of Magnolia and Wall Street.
 The First National Bank Building can also be seen in the background.

 Library trivia lovers will note that there is no library visible to the left of the Greek Orthodox Church.
 That’s because the Albertson Public Library had a much smaller footprint.
 It faced Central but only comprised about half of the block between Central and Wall Street.

 ABOVE: Located at 260 South Magnolia Avenue at Jackson Street, Johnson Electric company was at one time, the only major lighting company in the Orlando area.
 Even in 1970s folks from outlying counties would travel to Orlando at the request of their builders to select lighting for their homes.

 According to the display advertisement in R.L.
 Polk’s 1963 Orlando and Winter Park City Directory (page 66), Johnson Electric Company, Inc. had been in business in Orlando since 1914!
 In 1963 the company was located at 260 South Magnolia Avenue at the corner of Jackson Street.
 Their advertisement touts that they have “Central Florida’s most complete display of lighting fixtures” and “Lamps (All Types), Lamp Shades and Small Appliances.”
 It also indicates that they are electrical contractors providing both residential and commercial wiring.
 Their phone numbers were GA 2-5186 and GArden 5-0823.